 Introduction

-Despite several decades of significant gains in women’s participation in the public sphere, such as the labour market, family-based care to older people remains highly gendered as women still perform a disproportionate share of caregiving to older people.
-This gender asymmetry in caring puts women at a greater risk of dropping out of the labour market or reducing their employment to balance between their caregiver and paid work commitments, thus, contributing to gender inequality in labour outcomes, including earnings and employment prospects.
+Despite several decades of significant gains in women’s participation in the public sphere and the labour market, family-based care of older people remains highly gendered.
+Women still perform a disproportionate share of this caregiving.
+Such gender asymmetry in caring puts women at a greater risk of dropping out of the labour market or reducing their employment to balance their caregiver and paid work commitments, thus, contributing to gender inequality in labour outcomes, including earnings and employment prospects.
 The persistent gender care gap (i.e. the difference in prevalence of informal caregiving between women and men) is all the more puzzling in light of attitudinal trends from across Europe and North America.
-These present evidence for gender role attitudes toward the work and family roles of men and women becoming more egalitarian (Braun and Scott, 2009; Scarborough et al, 2018), including growing support for men’s involvement in the domestic sphere as more equal partners in parenting, household work and care (Davis and Greenstein, 2009; Sullivan et al, 2018).
+These present evidence for gender role attitudes about work and family becoming more egalitarian (Braun and Scott, 2009; Scarborough et al, 2018), and include growing support for men’s involvement in the domestic sphere as more equal partners in parenting, household work and care (Davis and Greenstein, 2009; Sullivan et al, 2018).
 Extant research on childcare (Bulanda, 2004; McGill, 2014; Evertsson, 2014), housework (Grunow and Bauer, 2014; Kan and Kolpashnikova, 2021) and work-family policies in general (Thébaud and Pedulla, 2016) indicates that men who hold more gender egalitarian views are indeed more likely to engage in housework or childcare.
 However, there is, thus far, a dearth of evidence on the role of individual preferences or ‘egalitarian gender ideologies’ applied to informal care behaviour.
 Our study aims to fill this gap in research by exploring the relationship between gender role attitudes and the provision of informal care by women and men.
-This is a highly relevant and timely discussion as a more egalitarian gender distribution of informal caregiving brought on by more male caregivers would help stave off a possible decline in availability of informal carers as new cohorts of older people have fewer children who will therefore have to shoulder a greater share of care individually (Tolkacheva et al, 2010).
-A more equal distribution of care could also enable higher employment rates of the increasingly higher educated women among younger cohorts (Rodrigues and Ilinca, 2021).
-Moreover, greater gender equality in caregiving has also an intrinsic value as recognized by the European Care Strategy and the Sustainable Development Goals of the United Nations.
+This is a highly relevant and timely discussion as a more egalitarian gender distribution of informal caregiving brought on by more male caregivers would help stave off a possible decline in availability of informal carers as new cohorts of older people have fewer children who will have to shoulder a greater share of care individually (Tolkacheva et al, 2010).
+A more equal distribution of care could also enable higher employment rates of increasingly educated women among younger cohorts (Rodrigues and Ilinca, 2021).
+Moreover, greater gender equality in caregiving has an intrinsic value as recognized by the European Care Strategy and the Sustainable Development Goals of the United Nations.
 The analysis presented below contributes to understanding what factors may contribute to achieving such greater equality.

 First, we investigate the extent to which caregiving to parents depends on individual attitudes towards gender roles in the provision of intergenerational informal care.
 Specifically, we aim to test whether more gender egalitarian attitudes may contribute to a reduction in the gender care gap.
-Existing data on gender role attitudes consistently show that in general women tend to have more egalitarian attitudes than men (Davis and Greenstein, 2009).
+Existing data on gender role attitudes consistently show that, in general, women tend to have more egalitarian attitudes than men (Davis and Greenstein, 2009).
 Moreover, a number of single-country studies find a positive relationship between more egalitarian gender attitudes and men’s care provision to children (Bulanda, 2004; McGill, 2014; Evertsson, 2014).
 Gender difference in attitudes towards family care provision and support to older adults has been comparatively researched before (Daatland and Herlofson, 2003; Daatland et al, 2011; Mair et al, 2016), but not in relation to attitudes toward gender specialised roles.
 To our knowledge, ours is the first study to analyse the effect of gender role attitudes on informal caregiving behaviour in a cross-national setting.